-The Company also issued guidance for the fourth quarter ended January 31, 2004 of earnings per diluted share of approximately \$0.32 to \$0.34.
-Guidance issued for the entire year included earnings per diluted share of approximately \$1.15 to \$1.17, with comparable store sales increase in the low single digit range.
-The quarterly and full year estimate of earnings per diluted share is calculated in accordance with GAAP.
-If the shares issued as a result of the IPO, including the over-allotment, were considered outstanding for the entire period, EPS for the quarter ended January 31, 2004 is projected to be approximately \$0.29 to \$0.31 and EPS for the full year ended January 31, 2004 is projected to be approximately \$0.97 to \$0.99.
+The Company also issued guidance for the first quarter of fiscal year 2005 of earnings per diluted share of approximately \$0.30 to \$0.32.
+Guidance issued for the entire 2005 fiscal year included earnings per diluted share of approximately \$1.18 to \$1.20, an increase of \$0.15 to \$0.17 per share from the pro forma earnings per share of \$1.03 as though all shares issued in the initial public offering were outstanding since February 1, 2003.
+Comparable store sales increases are still projected in the low to mid single digit range.
+The quarterly and full year estimate of earnings per diluted share is calculated in accordance with generally accepted accounting principles.
+Such estimates are most comparable to the pro forma earnings per share information for the prior year that include initial public offering shares as though they were outstanding for the full year ended January 31, 2004.